mattpovey/TotalRec/README.md

 ### Capture
 - Start Recording: begins system + mic capture, writing a temporary MOV file that is mixed down to M4A
 - Import Audio…: choose a local audio file or download from a URL
-- Save Audio…: export the mixed M4A
+- Save Audio…: export the mixed (system output and mic) M4A
 - Save Transcript…: choose a format to export the current transcript

 ### Transcript